What is a credit card instalment plan?

 What types of credit card instalment plans are available?

-While Westpac is currently the only bank that offers instalment plans for any credit card, other issuers also offer this type of repayment option for specific purchases at participating retailers.
+While some providers offer instalment plans for any credit card, other issuers also offer this type of repayment option for specific purchases at participating retailers.
 You can use this table to compare the types of instalment plans available through different credit card companies and cards.

 |Credit card company||Eligible cards||Summary of instalment plan options|